School-of-the-Bible-White2

 Name(Required)

-The cost for all our courses is R400pm.
+The cost for all our short courses is R400, while the longer courses are R800 per semester (see the above details for cost for each course).
 This covers the costs of tuition, materials, facilities and refreshments.

 Our lecturers may also recommend further reading, which will be at the student’s own expense.